Faculty COVID-19 Resources

 Are faculty required to include a syllabus in their D2L course shell?

 Yes, all faculty are required to upload a syllabus into their D2L course shells.
-Faculty will be required to upload their syllabus to their D2L course shell one week before the start of classes in Fall 2020 (Fall I, Fall A and Full Fall semester).
-Every instructor must make the syllabus available to students by 8:00 am on Monday, August 17, 2020.
+Faculty will be required to upload their syllabus to their D2L course shell at least two (2) full business days before the start of classes in Spring 2021 (Spring I, Spring A, and Full Spring semester).
+Every instructor must make the syllabus available to students by 8:30 am on Thursday, Jan.
+14, 2021.
 The Office of Distance Education will unlock the D2L course shells for student access at this time and date.
+For Spring B and Spring II, faculty must upload their syllabus and make it accessible Monday, March 15 (2 business days prior to the start of Spring II and Spring B).

 As a reminder your syllabus is also required to be accessible, click here to be taken to the page for instructions and a template for your syllabus to be accessible.